mrolli/myitjournal/docs/courses/world_in_sql.md

 ??? hint "Hints ex 3 - Countries in the world"
     - To answer the first exercise select only the columns name and country code
     - For the second question you have to use the [COUNT] function.
-    - To answer the last question you have to narfrow down the results using a [WHERE] clause with a [LIKE] operator
+    - To answer the last question you have to narrow down the results using a [WHERE] clause with a [LIKE] operator
     ??? hint "Solution"
         ```sql